Jdelg140/Password-Author/README.md

 ![challenge3image1](https://user-images.githubusercontent.com/128998284/232845228-d92902e6-b4e8-4673-ac33-e451b838979c.png)

-Source code for line 26 to 41 in the script.js file was given by a tutor to get the values in the prompt function to return when used in genereatePassword function.
+Source code for line 26 to 41 in the script.js file was given by a tutor to define the values in the prompt function to return when used in genereatePassword function.